 106 schools are being re-constructed on better infrastructure standards by USAID funded Sindh Basic Education Program (SBEP).
-The management of all SBEP schools is being outsourced to credible educational expert organizations from private sector under public private partnership mode
+The management of all SBEP Construction schools and Grouped schools is being outsourced to credible educational expert organizations from private sector under public private partnership mode.

 a) An overly centralized education system where distant ministries and directorates determine syllabi, post and transfer teachers and manage budgets without results